rajyotiroshan/udacity-fend-Neighbourhood/README.md

 ## Running the application

-clone the project using.move into the project directory.And run the cmd
+clone the project.
+Move into the project directory.And run the cmd

 ### `npm install`

  To install the required project dependencies.

 ### `npm start`